Davide0097/theseus-cwl/packages/types/README.md

 }
 ```

 The example above shows how this package can be used in a JSX component, as the internal UI package is based on React.
-However, the types provided by this package can also be used in plain TypeScript projects without React.
+However, the types provided by this package can also be used in plain TypeScript projects.

 ## When to Use